Recognition of same-sex unions by country: Ireland

 Prior to the legalization of same-sex marriage, the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010 allowed same sex couples to enter civil partnerships.
 The Act came into force on 1 January 2011 and gave same-sex couples rights and responsibilities similar to, but not equal to, those of civil marriage.

 On 22 May 2015, Ireland held a referendum that proposed to add to the Irish Constitution: "marriage may be contracted in accordance with law by two persons without distinction as to their sex."
 The proposal was approved with 62% of voters supporting same-sex marriage.
 On 29 August 2015, Irish President Michael D. Higgins signed the result of the May referendum into law, which made Ireland the first country in the world to approve same-sex marriage at a nationwide referendum.
 Same-sex marriage became formally legally recognized in Ireland on 16 November 2015.

+Liechtenstein

+Same-sex marriage has been legal in Liechtenstein since 1 January 2025.
+The law had been passed in May of 2024 in a vote of 24 to 1 by the Landtag.
+Liechtenstein became the 22nd European country to legalise same-sex marriage.